davidbritch/davidbritch.github.io/_posts/2025-11-11-implementing-jpeg-encoding.md

 **Watch out!** .NET MAUI 9 doesn't respect the EXIF orientation data in images when it loads and displays them.
 This can result in images being incorrectly oriented.
 This is infuriating, particularly when Xamarin.Forms supported it, but I believe that .NET MAUI 10 does respect EXIF orientation data.
 {: .notice--warning}

-Then, when you click the **Encode** button the `MainPageViewModel.EncodeImage` method is invoked to encode the image pixel data to JPEG, and write it to disk:
+Then, when you click the **Encode to JPEG** button the `MainPageViewModel.EncodeImage` method is invoked to encode the image pixel data to JPEG, and write it to disk:

 ```csharp
 using CommunityToolkit.Mvvm.Input;